MicrosoftDocs/windows-powershell-docs/docset/windows/Microsoft.Windows.ServerManager.Migration/get-windowsfeature.md

 ```

 ## DESCRIPTION
-The **Get-WindowsFeature** cmdlet gets information about rrsandf_plural that are both available for installation and already installed on a computer that is running Windows Server 2012 R2 or an offline virtual hard disk (VHD) that is running Windows Server 2012 R2.
+The **Get-WindowsFeature** cmdlet gets information about features that are both available for installation and already installed on a computer that is running Windows Server 2012 R2 or an offline virtual hard disk (VHD) that is running Windows Server 2012 R2.

 ## EXAMPLES